Audi S8 saloon review

 - High running costs

 - Sober interior design

-With 563bhp, four-wheel drive and a slick automatic gearbox, the latest S8 catapults from 0-62mph in 3.9 seconds and is capable of sitting at its 155mph limited top speed until fuel or road runs out.
+With 563bhp, four-wheel drive and a slick automatic gearbox, the latest S8 is a flagship limo that catapults from 0-62mph in 3.8 seconds and is capable of sitting at its 155mph limited top speed until fuel or road runs out.
 It's not just a leather-clad hot rod, because it's clever predictive air suspension and all-wheel steering mean it's also surprisingly agile and resistant to understeer.

 Its active suspension doesn't just improve handling, cameras also scan the road for bumps to help the chassis soak them up, and it can tilt into corners.
 Both features improve passenger comfort, so backseat clients can work or sleep.
 There's plenty of room in the back, despite the S8 being short-wheelbase only, and despite the huge size of Audi's flagship saloon, its turning circle is surprisingly tight.

 Every mod con is included inside, from twin-screen displays in the dashboard to voice control that recognises natural speech and can connect to Amazon Alexa.
 While it's unlikely Euro NCAP will crash-test the S8, it's fitted with a vast array of cameras and sensors to help predict and avoid collisions.
 It's all deeply impressive, and if you simply want a very fast Audi A8, the S8 delivers.

 With a twin-turbocharged V8 engine and a weight of well over two tonnes, the Audi S8 is certainly no eco-champion.
 This would be even worse without technology such as its 48-volt mild hybrid electrical assistance system, which turns the engine off when it isn't needed - even while coasting at high speeds.
 While it’s running, the engine can also deactivate individual cylinders to save fuel when full power isn't required.